-The goal of the attorneys at the Kuwamura Law Group is to make sure you understand the mechanics of your estate plan. the Kuwamura Law Group uses a common sense approach to estate planning.
-Although we cannot avoid the use of legal terminology, we will help you understand the options available to you in language that is comfortable and easy to understand.
+The goal of the attorneys at the Kuwamura Law Group is to make sure you understand the mechanics of your estate plan.
+The Kuwamura Law Group uses a commonsense approach to estate planning.
+Although we cannot avoid the use of legal terminology, we will help you understand the options available to you in a language that is comfortable and easy to understand.
 We take the mystery out of the process for you.

 Qualified Domestic Relation Orders (“QDRO’s”) are needed in property and separation agreements to properly divide retirement assets between the former spouses.
 Kuwamura Law Group services includes the preparation of QDROs.

 Do I need to decide on a Power of Attorney now?